nbeversl/urtext_docs/README.md

 # About Urtext
 ## Description

 Urtext is a syntax and interpreter for plaintext.
 Urtext's basic unit is a "node", which is a range or set of ranges of text within a file.
 A folder of nodes is called a "project".
 The Urtext interpreter is aware of all the nodes in a project at once, so that nodes can reference, modify, and organize one another, across hundreds or thousands of files.
-The [Syntax Quick-Reference](#syntax-quick-reference) permits embedding of structural and instructional code into the text itself.
+The [Syntax](#syntax) permits embedding of structural and instructional code into the text itself.

 The present interpreter for Urtext is in Python and can be used wherever Python 3.3 or later runs.
 Equivalent or variant interpreters could be created in any language or editing environment.